Inconcessus/html5-tibia-client/README.md

 # HTML5 Tibia Client

+# Example

+Visit https://inconcessus.nl for an example server & client.

+# Deploying

 The files in this repository need to be exposed through a webserver.
 An example python script is included that will host the current static directory on `127.0.0.1:8000`.
 It can be launched:

     python client-server.py

-Then visit 127.0.0.1:8000 in your browser to visit the client.
+Then visit `127.0.0.1:8000` in your browser to visit the client.
 Note that the default protocol is HTTP.

 # Options